v2saumb/LinuxServerConfiguration/README.md

 ### System Performance Monitor
 - The script **/etc/monitoringscripts/glancesmonitor**  uses the **glances** application to collect important information about the systems current performance and then sends this information in csv format.

-- This script monitors the fowllowing
+- This script monitors the following
     *   Disk Usage
     *   Memory
     *   Processes